Kannum Kannum Kollaiyadithaal: Plot

-Madhu assumes a new identity (Ishita) and befriends Mehta during his yoga class, and Varsha befriends his wife, while Siddarth and Kaliswaran manage to break into the couple's house.
-In the process, Siddharth realises that Sooraj is a drug lord.
+Madhu assumes a new identity (Ishita) and befriends Mehta during his yoga class.
+Varsha befriends his wife, while Siddarth and Kaliswaran plan to break into the couple's house by planting a secret camera on Madhu's phone, which records from his Rolls Royce all the way to the safe containing the money.
+In the process, Siddharth realises that Sooraj is a drug lord, since they witness him killing someone.
 The others are scared to continue, but Siddharth persuades them to continue by suggesting that they flee the country after the heist to avoid Mehta's wrath.

 On the day of the heist, Varsha is to spend the day shopping with Mehta's wife, and Madhu is to stay with Mehta at his guest house while Siddharth and Kaliswaran loot the house.
-They steal Mehta's car while it is parked at a hotel car park by hacking it using an app Siddharth had created, and they use the car to enter Mehta's compound.
-Siddharth and Kaliswaran use a 3D-printed thumbprint to open a locker and steal money, while Madhu fakes an illness as an excuse to leave Mehta's house.
+They steal Mehta's car while it is parked at his farmhouse by hacking it with an app Siddharth had created, and they use the car to enter Mehta's compound.
+Siddharth and Kaliswaran use a 3D-printed thumbprint to open a locker and steal money, while Madhu fakes an illness to leave Mehta's house.
 To avoid suspicion at the airport, the group opt to travel to Thailand by road.
 DCP Chakravarthi appears in Delhi and starts checking the vehicles leaving the city, but Siddharth misdirects him and shakes him off.

 Back in Chennai, Chakravarthi is being questioned by the Central Bureau of Investigation for going out of the way to look for two women who are small-scale cheaters.
-Chakravarthi maintains silence, but he reminisces being a victim of Madhu's guile in the past, which explains why he took personal interest in nabbing her.
+Chakravarthi remains silent, but he reminisces about being a victim of Madhu's guile in the past, which explains why he took a personal interest in nabbing her.
 The young lovers are shown camping on their way to Thailand, and it is implied they the boys and girls may still not be completely honest with each other.